Wed May 20 2026News

 We're looking for complex, real-world computational workflows from practicing scientists across the natural sciences that meet the following three key criteria:

 Tasks follow the Harbor Task Format.
-Check out example tasks for reference.
+Check out Example Tasks and the Task Dashboard for reference.

 How to Contribute

-Build — Once approved, build the task in the Harbor Task Format and submit a Pull Request following our Contributing Guide.
+2. Build — Once approved, build the task in the Harbor Task Format and submit a Pull Request following our Contributing Guide.
 Your implementation is evaluated against our Task Implementation Rubric, and human reviewers also assess difficulty, scientific quality, and overall fit.
-We work with you iteratively until it's ready to merge.
+We work with you iteratively through review until it's ready to merge.
+Once merged, you earn contributor status and authorship credit on the Terminal-Bench Science paper.

-Once merged, we run frontier AI agents against all merged tasks to calibrate difficulty.
+You can follow every open proposal, pull request, status, and domain coverage in real time on the Task Dashboard.
+Once the task collection is complete, we run frontier AI agents against it to calibrate difficulty.
 Tasks that pass are included in the official Terminal-Bench Science release on the Terminal-Bench Benchmarks and Terminal-Bench Leaderboards.

 Authorship & Credit